learn-the-web/topics/gridifier-cheat-sheet/index.md

       - name: '`.content-fill`'
         details:
           - 'When using distribute, can cause a chunk of content to stretch vertically.'
           - 'Added to an element *inside* a unit—*will not work added directly to a `.unit`.*'
+      - name: '`.content-shrink`'
+        details:
+          - 'When using `.content-fill` the elements will stretch the whole width of the containing box.
+Adding `.content-shrink` will allow the element to be only as wide as it needs to be.'
+          - 'Added to an element *inside* a unit—*will not work added directly to a `.unit`.*'

   - title: 'Example solutions'